MultiQC/MultiQC/docs/plots.md

 This can set global options for the table (eg. a title) and can also hold default values to customise the output of all table columns.

-The default header keys and table config options are:
+The default header keys are:
 ```python
 single_header = {
     'namespace': '',                # Name for grouping in table